20+ Business Intelligence (BI) Statistics for 2024

 - 56.5% said they are using data to drive business innovation.

-Just 32% of business executives say they have the capacity to create measurable value from enterprise data (Accenture)
+Around 1 in 3 business executives claim they have the capacity to create measurable value from enterprise data (Accenture)

 Leaders are struggling to find ways to put data into action.
 Only 27% of leaders say they know how to translate business data into actionable insights.